-Bonus: Learn how to Setup SPF and DKIM and improve your email deliverability.
+Bonus: Learn how to set up SPF and DKIM to improve your email deliverability.

 5. Don’t spam your content

-There are various factors that makes an email content Spammy that increases your email bounce rate.
-Check out the below pointers to build a non spammy email content which will give you better results:
+There are various factors that make an email content spammy that increase your email bounce rate.
+Check out the below pointers to build a non-spammy email content which will give you better results: